dax8it/ATJIUJITSU-REAL-NEW/content/pages/about.md

 [atautivajr@gmail.com](mailto://alvarotautiva@gmail.com)

-Professor Alvaro is currently a Black belt in Brazilian Jiu-Jitsu and a Brown belt in Judo.
-Professor Alvaro obtained his black belt in Brazilian Jiu-Jitsu on December 2017 from Vitor Shaolin in NYC.
-Prior to Jiu-jitsu, he has trained and continues to train in Muay Thai, was a certified trainer through the National Academy of Sports Medicine (N.A.S.M.) and obtained an Associate Degree in Speech Pathology through LaGuardia Community College.
+Meet Professor Alvaro, a certified expert in Martial Arts with a Black Belt in Brazilian Jiu-Jitsu and a Brown Belt in Judo.
+Trained by Vitor Shaolin in NYC, he achieved his Brazilian Jiu-Jitsu Black Belt in December 2017.
+Beyond Jiu-Jitsu, Professor Alvaro is skilled in Muay Thai and was a certified Fitness trainer through the National Academy of Sports Medicine (N.A.S.M.).
+He also holds an Associate Degree in Speech Pathology from LaGuardia Community College.

-An active competitor in the BJJ scene, Professor Alvaro has competed and medaled in several tournaments in the United States, ranging from New York, Boston, Miami, and Las Vegas.
-In 2015, as a purple belt, Professor Alvaro was runner-up in the IBJJF Masters Worlds championship and soon after took 1st place in the no-gi Pan-Ams championship.
+As an active competitor in the Martial Arts scene, particularly in Brazilian Jiu-Jitsu, Professor Alvaro has showcased his Discipline and Mental Toughness by medaling in several U.S. tournaments, including events in New York, Boston, Miami, and Las Vegas.
+In 2015, he earned runner-up status in the IBJJF Masters Worlds championship and later secured 1st place in the no-gi Pan-Ams championship.
+His commitment to Fitness, Self-Confidence, and Self-Respect makes him an ideal mentor for individuals at all levels seeking to elevate their skills in Self Defense and Martial Arts.

 **Some current titles include:**